 Monitored and cared for by the USDA Forest Service, 10 wildernesses make up 15% of the Chattahoochee National Forest.
 Some even stretch into the Cherokee National Forest in Tennessee, the Nantahala National Forest in North Carolina, and the Sumter National Forest in South Carolina.

 Wildernesses are parts of federal lands that are undeveloped and kept in their natural states.
 These are beautiful, untouched areas to explore when you visit the North Georgia mountains.

 - Ellicott Rock Wilderness

 - Tray Mountain Wilderness

 Ranger Districts + Georgia Counties

-Spread across 27 counties and 4 ranger districts, the protected Chattahoochee-Oconee National Forest makes up a great deal of North Georgia.
+Spread across 27 counties and 4 ranger districts, the protected Chattahoochee-Oconee National Forest makes up a great deal of North Georgia, just north of Atlanta.
 The Chattahoochee National Forest encompasses the Blue Ridge, Chattooga River, and Conasauga Ranger Districts, while the Oconee Ranger District lies within the Oconee National Forest.